Books On Books Collection – Heimo Zobernig

 Photos: Books On Books Collection.
 Displayed with permission of the publisher.

 Somehow, though, despite its winged emblems of words, the eleventh panel with its regimented alphabet seems visually diminished, not quite the joyous spectacle promised by the text.
-For that, we would have to turn to William Joyce’s origin story The Numberlys (2014).
+For that, we would have to turn elsewhere in the collection: William Joyce’s origin story The Numberlys (2014).

 The Numberlys (2014)